preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 - Issue with showing the correct file type icon. (#115372)
 - Saving issues with "/" charachter in document name. (#114820)
 - Issues when updating column settngs on ODM block. (#108701)
+- Problem with legacy mode on authoring sites when using modern pages. (#119489)

 Quality Management System